bmartinowich/DSI-DC-2-stage/curriculum/Week-03/Data Workflow Lab/readme.md

----
-title: Data Workflow Lab 1: Cleaning
-type: lab
-duration: "1:25"
-creator:
-    name: Marc Harper
-    city: LA
----

-> #### *Guiding Questions When Using This Template*
->
-> - [ ] Are the requirements actionable?
-> - [ ] What will students have to do to prepare for this lab?
-> - [ ] Is this intended to be a group activity?
-Demo?
-Pair programming?
-> - [ ] Can students practice pseudo-coding before beginning?
-> - [ ] Is there a clear deliverable?
-Have you provided a screenshot for students to reference?

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Title of the Lab

 ## Introduction

-> This lab should be mostly independent since it's the basis of each student's Project 3.
-It's fine for students to discuss and help each other.

-In this lab we'll begin cleaning and transforming our dataset for Project 3.
+In this lab we'll begin cleaning and transforming our dataset for Project 2.
 Recall your lessons on pandas from last week and utilize these skills throughout.
 The dataset is a list of transactions for alcohol sales in Iowa for the years 2015 and Q1 2016.

-Before you start, think about the scenarios for Project 3 and form a preliminary plan to work with the data and produce analytic conclusions for the relevant stakeholders.
+Before you start, think about the scenarios for Project 2 and form a preliminary plan to work with the data and produce analytic conclusions for the relevant stakeholders.
 Try to anticipate what questions the stakeholders will ask and be prepared to answer.

 ## Exercise